-Community and stakeholder engagement is critical to developing a master plan that properly reflects the vision of the city and ensures that there is momentum to carry the plan from creation into implementation.
+Community and stakeholder engagement is critical to developing a master plan that properly reflects the vision of the City and ensures that there is momentum to carry the plan from creation into implementation.
 In creating this plan, the consultant team utilized three channels for engagement.
-First, city staff from various departments provided insight to the process.
-Second, a planning committee was established that included various stakeholders from the community.
+First, City staff from various departments provided insight to the process.
+Second, a steering committee was established that included various stakeholders from the community.
 These stakeholders represented residents, business owners, schools, Clearcreek Township, and other interest groups.
-This committee participated in five meetings throughout the planning process, providing key feedback and direction to the plan.
-The last group that was engaged was the community at large.
-In November of 2020, an open house was held at Heatherwoode Golf Club to discuss initial goals for the plan.
-Throughout the plan, two online public surveys were administered and summaries of the key takeaways from this engagement is summarized below.
-In all, there were almost 1,000 engagement interactions throughout the process.
+This committee participated in meetings throughout the planning process, providing key feedback and direction to the plan.
+Then there was the community at large.
+In November of 2020 and December of 2021, open houses were held at Heatherwoode Golf Club to discuss the different components of the plan.
+Throughout the planning process, two online public surveys were administered and summaries of the key takeaways from the engagement is described below.
+In all, there were over 1,000 engagement interactions throughout the process.